-ASTERIA is a 6U CubeSat (roughly 10 x 20 x 30 cm, 10 kg) that is currently operating in low-Earth orbit.
-The payload consists of a lens and baffle assembly, a CMOS imager, and a two-axis piezoelectric positioning stage on which the focal plane is mounted.
-A set of commercial reaction wheels provides coarse attitude control.
-Fine pointing control is achieved by tracking a set of guide stars on the CMOS sensor and moving the piezoelectric stage to compensate for residual pointing errors.
-Precision thermal control is achieved by isolating the payload from the spacecraft bus, passively cooling the detector, and using trim heaters to perform small temperature corrections over the course of an observation.
+ASTERIA was a 6U CubeSat (roughly 10 x 20 x 30 cm, 10 kg) that was operating in low-Earth orbit.
+The payload consisted of a lens and baffle assembly, a CMOS imager, and a two-axis piezoelectric positioning stage on which the focal plane is mounted.
+A set of commercial reaction wheels provided coarse attitude control.
+Fine pointing control was achieved by tracking a set of guide stars on the CMOS sensor and moving the piezoelectric stage to compensate for residual pointing errors.
+Precision thermal control was achieved by isolating the payload from the spacecraft bus, passively cooling the detector, and using trim heaters to perform small temperature corrections over the course of an observation.

 August 14, 2017 - Launched to International Space Station (ISS)

 November 20, 2017 - Deployed from the ISS to begin mission